by HarveyKent

 “Ollie!”
 Hal cried with joy.
 “Ollie, I haven’t seen you in ages!
 How’ve you been?”

-“Oh, mostly OK,” Ollie said.
+“Oh, mostly okay,” Ollie replied.
 “I heard about what happened to you.
 I’m glad to see you’re all right.
 The business would’ve lost a good one.”

 Hal beamed at this praise.
 Green Arrow was his own personal idol, and his pride soared at these words from him.
 “Thanks, Ollie,” was all he could say as he turned off his Walkman and pulled the headphones down to hang around his neck.

-“Billy Joel,” Hal said.
-“One of the advantages to being temporarily dead is that your favorite artists have a new album or two out when you come back.”
+“Billy Joel,” Hal answered.
+“One of the advantages of being temporarily dead is that your favorite artists have a new album or two out when you come back.”

 “That’s what the Red Tornado says,” Ollie acknowledged.
 “He’s a Paul McCartney fan.”